Utkarsh87/valerio/README.md

 | matplotlib | 3.2.0 |
 | gdal | 2.4.1(2040100) |

+It is advised to freeze these libraries at the above mentioned versions to avoid running into issues related to version incompatibilities as few of the libraries used in this project are not very well maintained.<br>

 To install the dependencies(all except GDAL):
 ```console
 foo@bar:~/ValerioTrials$ pip install -r requirements.txt